cosileone/MBTA-App/ReadMe.txt

 COMPILE & RUN:
 ——————————————————————————————————————————————————————————————————
-Just type "make run" in the CLI - no quotes in the folder
+Just type "make run" in the CLI - no quotes
 $ make run

+*to run test's just type
+$ make test

 TO USE: - Once the application is running —————————————————————————————————————————————————————————————————— [X]The user wants to know where she can go using the T. (Essential)

  Each box is color coded per line and has all available stops listed sequentially.

- Click on stops to add them to the trip planner
+ User: Selects dropbox (Red, Blue, Green) for destinations by line.
+ System: Produces selectable list of all available stations based on line chosen.
+ User: Repeats above step for all destinations.

 [/]The user wants to know the current location of all trains.
 (Essential)